Six Botanical Gardens You Can’t Miss this Spring

 Atlanta Botanical Garden

-Celebrating its 50th Anniversary, the State Botanical Garden is a 313-acre preserve set aside by UGA in 1968 for the study and enjoyment of plants and nature.
+The State Botanical Garden in Athens is a 313-acre preserve set aside by UGA in 1968 for the study and enjoyment of plants and nature.
 It contains a number of specialized theme gardens and collections, more than five miles of nature trails, and four major facilities including a tropical conservatory.